vflame6/vflame6.github.io/_posts/2023-02-04-vim-commands.md

 date: 2023-02-04 03:18 +0300
 ---

-![You opened Vim for the first time](/assets/tools/vim-commands/open_vim_first_time.jpeg)

-Today I want to share my notes about `Vim` basic commands with you.
+Hi!
+Today I want to talk and share my notes about `Vim`.
+You can find notes about basic Vim command here.
 There won't be settings commands like `:set number`, we will explore them later.
 Here I want to show you basic Vim usage.

+![You opened Vim for the first time](/assets/tools/vim-commands/open_vim_first_time.jpeg)

+## First steps

+### What is Vim?

+Vim is a text editor, created to work with text faster and more effictevily.
+In my opinion, you can become 10 times faster with typing/redacting your texts with Vim.
+It has a lot of cool features to make you perform a changes quickly by simple combinations of commands.

+It is very useful to study Vim and combine it with blind 10 fingers typing.
+Take your time to reach that level and you will work with your texts like on steroids 🔥.

+### Install and start Vim

 I used a default Vim without configurations on the Ubuntu desktop VM.
 You can install it with apt.